 E-MAILING: This course has a large enrollment and it is impossible for Professor Vollhardt to deal with routine e-mails.
 If you have procedural and other questions, e-mail or see your TA or Lucia Briggs.
-Chemistry questions require discussion and a board: Come to office hours.
-Any emergencies relating to exams should be directed to Melissa Hardy, melissahardy@berkeley.edu.
-Note: we will not be answering queries through bCourses.
+If you have chemistry questions, come to office hours.
+Any emergencies relating to exams should be directed to Claire Harmange, claireismyGSI@gmail.com.